bkauler/woofq/readme.txt

 In 2017, Barry started another experimental distribution, named "EasyOS", also built with woofQ.

-Note that woofQ has retained the ability to build a Puppy Linux, with the infrastructure as Puppy was in 2013.
-Hence, this is referred to as a "classical" Puppy.
+Note that woofQ no longer has the ability to build a Puppy Linux or Quirky Linux.
+That backwards capability was removed on 2023-09-04.

 woofQ, as per the other woof* build systems, is able to import binary packages from anywhere.
-For example, the binary packages of Debian, Ubuntu, or Slackware, can be used.
+For example, the binary packages of Void, Debian, Ubuntu, or Slackware, can be used.

 Also, binary packages compiled from source by T2sde or OpenEmbedded/Yocto (OE) can be imported.